 In the Bible, the prophet Isaiah says, “The Spirit of the Lord is upon me . . . to appoint unto them that mourn in Zion, to give unto them beauty for ashes . . . ” (Isaiah 61:1-3, Old Testament, King James Version.)

 I believe that God can make beauty from ashes.
 That is what adoption is about.
+God’s plan works with our ashes.
 When God was making plans for this world, He wasn’t sitting in Heaven picking favorites and deciding that certain women were going to sacrifice their children so that another group of women could raise them.
 That is absurd.
 God doesn’t have favorites.
 He loves us all unconditionally.
-But, I do believe that He knew that some women were going to come to earth and have experiences that led them to crisis pregnancies.* Those women would then have choices to make concerning their lives, and the lives of their unborn babies.
+But, I do believe that He knew that some women were going to come to earth and have experiences that led them to crisis pregnancies.* Those women would then have choices to make concerning their lives and the lives of their unborn babies.
 Many of them turn to a higher power during this time.
 Whether they believe in God as an actual being, or not, many feel drawn to adoption from a power separate from their own.
 God always has a plan.
 I believe He is closer to those women during their times of uncertainty, fear, and sorrow than He has ever been.
-Each woman is able to make the choice for what is best for her, and God is there to support her through that plan.
+Each woman can choose what is best for her, and God is there to support her through that plan.
 He doesn’t force any decisions, but He may give little nudges in one direction or another.
 Once again, He knows the big picture and can guide us all to make choices that will eventually lead to happiness.

 Beauty for ashes.